paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-troubleshooting.md

-There are a few gotchas that are useful to be aware of when you're writing Paperclip UIs.
+---
+id: usage-troubleshooting
+title: Troubleshooting
+sidebar_label: Troubleshooting
+---

-# Can't override variant styles
+## Can't override variant styles

 You may be dealing with CSS specificity issues.
 Suppose that you have an input: